thegetty/lod-gateway/README.md

                                 document from the source server, which is usually externally hosted.

-                                If defined the value for RDF_CONTEXT_CACHE should be in the form:
+                                If defined, the RDF_CONTEXT_CACHE value should be in the form:
                                 {"url": [context object], ...} where each [context object] is structured as follows: